Thai Omelette Recipe: Kai Jeow Moo Sub

 - 3 tsps soy sauce

-- Replacing ground pork with lean ground chicken or turkey can cut down on calories.
+- Ground pork: Substitute lean ground chicken or turkey for a lower-calorie dish.
 Chopped shrimp is another yummy and healthy alternative you might want to keep in mind.

 - Beat eggs in a large bowl until frothy.

-- Mix together with a fork until the omelette batter is well-blended.
+- Mix together with a fork until the omelette mixture is well-blended.

 - Heat oil in a skillet or a wok over medium heat.

-- Pour your Thai omelette batter onto the hot skillet.
+- Pour the egg mixture onto the hot skillet.

-- Cook for about 3 - 5 minutes on each side, or until each side turns golden brown.
+- Cook for about 3 to 5 minutes on each side, or until each side turns golden brown.

-- Remove from stove and sprinkle cilantro leaves on top of the omelette.
+- Remove from the stove and sprinkle cilantro leaves on top of the omelette.

-- Serve hot with steamed rice and Sriracha sauce (optional).
+- Serve hot with steamed rice and optional Sriracha sauce.

 - Make sure to beat the eggs very well.
 The more you beat them, the lighter and fluffier your omelette will be.